Can you make glamorous images on a tight budget? Our 17 tips will help you create stunning, affordable styled shoots your clients will love!

 #9: Purchase invitation designs and print your own.

-Through Etsy and other design sites, you can purchase pre-created graphics for printing beautiful invitations.
+Through Etsy, social media and other design sites, you can purchase pre-created graphics for printing beautiful invitations.
 Customize the text for your styled shoot, then take the design to a local print shop or order a small collection of cards wholesale from your favorite lab.

 If you or a friend are skilled at hand-lettering, this will add some bonus beauty to any stationary set.